-I was born and raised in a fishing village in Malaysia until 2013 when I moved to the United States four years ago.
+I was born and raised in a fishing village in Malaysia until 2013 when I moved to the United States.
 Over the last four years, I have completely immersed myself in English and American society and culture and now feel a part of our multicultural society.
 I feel strongly that my origins will help me become a humble, compassionate dentist.
-My humble beginnings will translate into my profound passion for helping the underserved, recent immigrants who occupy the sectors of our society that are most vulnerable.
+My humble beginnings translate into my profound passion for helping the underserved, recent immigrants who occupy the sectors of our society that are most vulnerable.
 I clearly understand how language barriers and poverty can often hinder people from getting medical or dental assistance; thus, as a practicing dentist, I will provide free translation and insurance application services once I realize the dream of owning and operating my clinic.

 I have proven my firm determination to achieve noble ideals by excelling in my studies and winning college writing competitions.
-I was a motivational speaker at college events, one of which was a scholarship reception at the residency of the President of the College of Staten Island.
+I was a motivational speaker at college events, one of which was a scholarship reception at the President of the College of Staten Island residency.
 In my speeches, I often suggest that poverty should not necessarily have to hinder success.
 My father instilled perseverance - a fisherman and my principal role model.
 Despite rampant piracy and destructive typhoon seasons on the Straits of Malacca, he continued to go fishing to support a family of six.
 After his night shifts, he often sacrificed his sleep to drive me to my sponsored orthodontics treatments at the closest dental clinic an hour away from our village.
 The sound of his old motorbike on the way to the clinic always admonished me to fight for a better quality of life for my family someday.
 Becoming a dentist is not only a personal aspiration but also a great source of pride for a fisherman's daughter and a first-generation immigrant from Malaysia.

 Primarily, due to my orthodontics treatment, I decided to pursue my career in dentistry.
 I like how dentistry takes advantage of my most excellent abilities or gifts, such as empathizing with others and my commitment to helping people.
 Dentistry also incorporates my passion for multi-disciplinary studies and fine art in small spaces.
 As a multi-disciplinary student of computer programming, biology and business, I learned to present my research findings to people from many different fields.
 This practical communication skill can also be critical to explaining dental procedures to patients.
 In my professional position as a Dental Assistant, I am especially fond, for example, of using the Minnesota retractor, a tool used to hold the patient's mouth open.
 This was the first dental instrument introduced to me by Dr. XXXX on my first day.
 The retractor allowed me to look into a patient's mouth for the first time and considerably opened my horizons in dentistry.
 I sometimes call the X-ray room Disneyworld and tell the kids to pretend to be Anna and stay frozen until I press the X-ray button to soothe and distract them with their best-loved story from the movie Frozen.